affiliate disclosure

 It offers shared hosting, cloud hosting, WordPress hosting, OpenClaw, and reseller plans built on LiteSpeed servers with high-end NVMe SSD storage.

-Unlike many budget hosts that cut corners on infrastructure, Verpex uses enterprise-grade hardware across all shared plans, which explains its performance numbers (more on this shortly)
+Unlike many budget hosts that cut corners on infrastructure, Verpex uses enterprise-grade hardware across all shared plans, at least on paper.
+More on how that held up in practice below.

 It offers data centers across 9 regions.
 This includes US East and West, Canada, Singapore, Australia, London, India, Central Europe, and South America.
 This gives you the flexibility to choose a server location closer to your ideal audience.